Homebrew/homebrew-cask-fonts/README.md

 [Homebrew](http://brew.sh).
 Do your best to direct bug reports to the appropriate project.
 If your command-line started with `brew cask`, bring the bug to the Caskroom family first!

-### Known Limitations

-Due to a quirk in OS X, Font Casks must be managed via hard links.
-For most users, the distinction between hard links and symbolic links is unimportant.
-System administrators may see the [FAQ.md](FAQ.md) for more information.

 ## Font Licenses

 Caskroom-fonts will only accept fonts which are freely-distributable at